Pop Culture Madness!

 During WWII 40% of Agricultural Production Came from Home Victory Gardens.

-Audie Murphy was one of the most decorated United States Army combat soldiers of World War II.
-He received every American combat award for valor available at the time of his service, including the Medal of Honor at the age of 19.
-He also received recognitions from France and Belgium.
+Audie Murphy was one of World War II’s most decorated United States Army combat soldiers.
+He received every American combat award for valor available during his service, including the Medal of Honor at the age of 19.
+He also received recognition from France and Belgium.

-The USA feared an invasion of Hawaii by the Japanese during WWII printed so they printed "HAWAII" on the back of US paper money so it could be easily identified and rendered useless if seized by the enemy.
+The USA feared an invasion of Hawaii by the Japanese during WWII, so they printed “HAWAII” on the back of US paper money so it could be easily identified and rendered useless if seized by the enemy.

-So many American Indians joined the military during WW2 that had all Americans joined at the same proportion, the draft would not have been necessary.
-The Blackfeet tribe mocked the idea of a draft: "Since when has it been necessary for Blackfeet to draw lots to fight?"
+So many American Indians joined the military during WW2 that the draft would not have been necessary had all Americans joined in the same proportion.
+The Blackfeet tribe mocked the draft idea: “Since when has it been necessary for Blackfeet to draw lots to fight?”

-Other candy manufacturers donated their sugar rations to keep Life Savers in production so that the little candies could be shared with Armed Forces as a "tasty reminder of life at home".
+Other candy manufacturers donated their sugar rations to keep Life Savers in production so that the little candies could be shared with the Armed Forces as a “tasty reminder of life at home.”

 June 6th was WW II's D-Day.

-Billie Thomas who played Buckwheat in the 1930s Little Rascals, went on to the Army and was award the National Defense Service Medal and Good Conduct Medal.
+Billie Thomas, who played Buckwheat in the 1930s Little Rascals, went on to the Army and was awarded the National Defense Service Medal and Good Conduct Medal.
 He never acted again.

 WW II's Battle of the Bulge began on December 16th.